Floer Homology with DG Coefficients. Applications to cotangent bundles: Introduction and main results

 Floer homotopy theory aims to extract generalized cohomology theories, or spectra, from higher dimensional trajectory spaces.
 Using the terminology of Cohen-Jones-Segal~\cite{cohen-jones-segal}, the ensemble of all trajectory spaces has the structure of a \emph{flow category}, see also Pardon~\cite{Pardon-algebraic} and Abouzaid~\cite{Abouzaid-flows}.

 We would like to argue that the Floer complex with DG coefficients sits midway between homology and homotopy, see also the discussion in~\cite[Introduction]{BDHO}.
-This can be seen by discussing how much information one retains from the Floer trajectory spaces: classical Floer theory use moduli spaces of dimension $0$ and $1$; Floer homotopy theory uses the full moduli spaces together with their framing; our Floer homology with DG-coefficients uses (representatives of) the fundamental classes rel boundary of all the compactified moduli spaces.
+This can be seen by discussing how much information one retains from the Floer trajectory spaces: classical Floer theory use moduli spaces of dimension $0$ and $1$; Floer homotopy theory uses the full moduli spaces together with their framing; our Floer homology with DG coefficients uses (representatives of) the fundamental classes rel boundary of all the compactified moduli spaces.

-The original construction of Barraud-Cornea has been revisited in recent years by Zhou~\cite{Zhou-MB,Zhou-ring}, Rezchikov~\cite{rezchikov}, Charette~\cite{Charette2017}.
-The Fukaya category enriched in complexes of local systems constructed by Abouzaid in~\cite[\S2]{Abouzaid-nearby} bears similarities to our theory as well.

-In relation to Floer homotopy theory, we should note that the construction of DG Floer theory only requires for the compactified moduli spaces the structure of ``manifolds with corners" established in~\cite[Appendix~A]{BC07}, i.e., topological manifolds with smooth strata on the boundary.
+In relation to Floer homotopy theory, we should note that the construction of DG Floer theory only requires for the compactified moduli spaces the structure of ``manifolds with corners" established in~\cite[Appendix~A]{BC07}, i.e., topological manifolds with smoothly stratified boundary.
 This is strictly weaker than the smooth structure needed in Floer homotopy theory.
+The latter has now been constructed in full generality for Hamiltonian Floer theory by Abouzaid and Blumberg~\cite{Abouzaid-Blumberg-FHT}, building on their previous work~\cite{Abouzaid-Blumberg-Morava} and on the work of Abouzaid-McLean-Smith~\cite{Abouzaid-McLean-Smith}, Bai-Xu~\cite{Bai-Xu}, and Rezchikov~\cite{Rezchikov-Arnold}.